teh/patience-diff-rs/README.md

 This is an implementation of
 [Bram Cohen's patience-diff](https://bramcohen.livejournal.com/73318.html).
-It's intended to be used as a library, but there is also a small command line utility:
+It's intended to be used as a library, but there is also a small command line utility.

-The library hasn't seen much testing yet so I'm calling it a 0.1.x - use at your own risk.
+The library hasn't seen much testing yet so I'm calling it a 0.1.x - use at your own peril.

 There is [another implementation](https://crates.io/crates/patience-diff).
 This package has no relation to that, and I hadn't seen it until I tried publishing